fizt656/compextractor/README.md

 ## Combined Narrative and Data Output

-The combined output mode provides both narrative insights and data visualizations in a single report:
+The combined output mode, a key feature of this prototype, provides both narrative insights and data visualizations in a single report:

 1. **Integrated Analysis**: Generates `combined_report.html` containing:
    - Narrative competency insights for each speaker